Before a real case exposes what's broken…

 His work spans healthcare systems, government agencies, emergency response organizations, and paramedicine education, with a focus on decision-making under pressure, system resilience, and operational readiness.

-At MOST Clinical Consulting Group, he provides strategic advisory on risk, policy, crisis operations, and system-level failure analysis—ensuring that operational findings translate into actionable leadership decisions at the executive level.
+Co-Founder of MOST Clinical Consulting Group, Scot provides strategic advisory on risk, policy, crisis operations, and system-level failure analysis—ensuring that operational findings translate into actionable leadership decisions at the executive level.

 LinkedIn Profile